circulatejs/circulatejs/packages/generators/README.md

-# CirculateJS - Core
+# CirculateJS - Generators

-Core package for the CirculateJS project.
+Generators package for the CirculateJS project.

 ## More Information